survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 };
 ```

-Patching is needed still as we have to make the application side aware of hot loading.
+Patching is needed still as you have to make the application side aware of hot loading.

 T> This tweak may not be needed in the future as *react-hot-loader* evolves.
 It is possible to inject an empty module for `'react-hot-loader/patch'` if it detects that production environment is used.
 For now, this extra tweak is needed.

 ## Setting Up the Application

 On React side, *react-hot-loader* relies on an `AppContainer` that deals with patching.
-We still have to implement the Hot Module Replacement interface as earlier.
+You still have to implement the Hot Module Replacement interface as earlier.
 Set up an entry point for the demo as follows:

 **app/react.js**